MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-jpn-consolidate-invoices.md

 | INV003         | May 18, 2012 | June 10, 2012     | July 31, 2012 |
 | INV004         | June 8, 2012 | June 10, 2012     | July 31, 2012 |

-## Qualified consolidated invoices
+## Tax adjustment on consolidated invoice
 The primary goal of this feature is to support consolidated monthly invoices for Japan as qualified invoices: changes are introduced in relation to the Qualified Invoice System (QIS) for Japan.

-For more information on the requirements of the Qualified Invoice System (QIS) for Japan, see [Qualified Invoice System](apac-jpn-qualified-invoice-system.md).
+For more information on the Qualified Invoice System (QIS) for Japan, see [Qualified Invoice System](apac-jpn-qualified-invoice-system.md).

 To support the QIS requirements that impact consolidated invoices, the following capabilities have been introduced:

-- Calculate and round off Japan Consumption Tax (JCT) once per qualified invoice and tax rate.
+- Adjust (calculate and round off) Japan Consumption Tax (JCT) once per qualified invoice and tax rate.
 - Print the Qualified Invoice Issuer (QII) number of the company on a qualified invoice.
 - Print a total tax breakdown, including total invoice and total tax amounts per tax rate, on a qualified invoice.